 - Fake Defector: Barry pretends to turn on Leon and Lucia so he can infiltrate Umbrella.

-- First/Third-Person Shooter: A hybrid much like the Gun Survivor series.
+- First-Person Shooter: A hybrid much like the Gun Survivor series.
 You navigate in third person but enter first person mode when fighting enemies.

 - Ghost Ship: Everyone on The Starlight sans the main characters have been completely zombified.

-- Healing Herbs: A staple of the series, but in this game, they come already mashed up and in green, yellow and red (light, medium and large healing respectively) as well as blue and purple for poison.
+- Healing Potion: A staple of the series, but in this game, the herbs you use to heal come already mashed up and in green, yellow and red (light, medium and large healing respectively) as well as blue and purple for poison.

 - Hostage Situation: Barry holds Lucia at gunpoint so that they can escape the Umbrella submarine.
 Different from some examples in that it's the protagonist taking another good guy hostage.

 - I Just Want to Be Normal: Lucia, due to her being picked on for her weird powers.